VR-25/acc/README.md

 # The issue has reportedly been fixed by the OEM.
 So, this could just as well not be here.

 # switch_delay (sd) #
-# Delay (seconds) between charging status checks after togling charging switches
+# Delay (seconds) between charging status checks after toggling charging switches
 # Most devices work with a value of 1.
 # Some devices may require a delay as high as 3.
 The optimal max is probably 3.5.
 # If a charging switch seems to work intermittently, or fails completely, increasing this value may fix the issue.
-# You absolutelly should increase this value if "acc -t --" reports total failure.
+# You absolutely should increase this value if "acc -t --" reports total failure.

 # lang (l) #
 # acc language, managed with "acc --set --lang".